 The cooking appliance used in the Venture RV products is a standard 17" oven with three top burners.
-These appliances operate with propane gas only, never natural gas or methane.
+None have a 'STANDING PILOT" on top burners and must be lit, each usage with igniter by turning knob in direction of arrows, hand held lighter or matches.